Anorexia (symptom): Complications

 Complications of anorexia may result due to poor food intake.
 Poor food intake can lead to dehydration, electrolyte imbalances, anemia and nutritional deficiencies.
 These imbalances will worsen the longer that food is avoided.

 Sudden cardiac death

 Anorexia is a relatively common condition that can lead patients to have dangerous electrolyte imbalances, leading to acquired long QT syndrome which can result in sudden cardiac death.
 This can develop over a prolonged period of time, and the risk is further heightened when feeding resumes after a period of abstaining from consumption.

+The proximate arrhythmic mechanism is torsades de pointes, a polymorphic ventricular tachycardia associated with QT prolongation that can degenerate into ventricular fibrillation; both hypokalemia and hypomagnesemia contribute equally to its development.

 Refeeding syndrome

 Care must be taken when a patient begins to eat after prolonged starvation to avoid the potentially fatal complications of refeeding syndrome.
 The initial signs of refeeding syndrome are minimal, but can rapidly progress to death.
 Thus, the reinitiation of food or oral intake is usually started slowly and requires close observation under supervision by trained healthcare professionals.
 This is usually done in a hospital or nutritional rehabilitation center.